inspec/inspec-aws/docs-chef-io/content/aws_vpc_endpoint_notification.md

 end
 ```

-**Ensure that the VPC endpoint connection notification has a type using a key-value hash.**
+Ensure that the VPC endpoint connection notification has a type using a key-value hash:

 ```ruby
 describe aws_vpc_endpoint_connection_notification(connection_notification_id: 'VPCE-NFN-12345678987654321') do